Zubby-Daniel/myecommerce-homepage/README.md

 # myecommerce-homepage
 ## This is the home page of my ecommerce project.
 I am still building the full App, and I hope to deploy it online soon.
 I will be using Laravel for the backend.
+* The page is Responsive.
+* I employed photoshop in the whole design.